nhayward/revpit/README.md

 # Running Tests

-First install the dev dependencies by running `composer update` from the Grav root.
+First install the dev dependencies by running `composer install` from the Grav root.

 Then `composer test` will run the Unit Tests, which should be always executed successfully on any site.
 Windows users should use the `composer test-windows` command.
 You can also run a single unit test file, e.g. `composer test tests/unit/Grav/Common/AssetsTest.php`

+To run phpstan tests, you should run:

+* `composer phpstan` for global tests
+* `composer phpstan-framework` for more strict tests
+* `composer phpstan-plugins` to test all installed plugins